The Xometry app works best with JavaScript enabled!

 Which Is Better for 3D Printing, Polymer or Plastic?

-To say whether polymer or plastic is better for 3D printing largely depends on the application of the 3D-printed part.
-Polylactic acid (PLA) is a popular biodegradable polymer used for 3D printing of short life-cycle, non-load-bearing parts, like hobbyist prints.
-Whereas ABS, a thermoplastic polymer lauded for its strength, durability, and impact resistance, is often used to 3D-print toys, electronic enclosures, and automotive parts.
-The 3D-printing process for polymer vs. plastic will differ.
-Some polymers may be more difficult to print than plastics and vice versa.
+Whether polymers or plastics are better for 3D printing largely depends on the application of the printed part.
+Polylactic acid (PLA) is a popular biodegradable polymer used for 3D printing of short-life-cycle, non-load-bearing parts, such as hobbyist prints.
+ABS, a thermoplastic polymer lauded for its strength, durability, and impact resistance, is often used to 3D print toys, electronic enclosures, and automotive parts.
+The ease of 3D printing depends on the specific polymer used.
+Some, like PLA and ABS, are highly processable, while others may require specialized printers or conditions.

 What Are the Advantages of Using Polymer in 3D Printing?